rpc0/dehallucinator/README.md

 ```

 **Note:** Command run from root directory of the code-base - e.g. the 'dehallucinator' directory that contains the docker-compose.yml file
+**Note:** Cntrl+C can be used to shutdown all running containers in attached mode.
+Alternatively `docker-compose down` can be executed.

 Upon successful execution of docker-compose command you should see status of component launches and output of container logs: